 Gianforte School of Computing

-Since Fall 2011 I am a RightNow Technologies Assistant Professor of Computer Science at Montana State University.
+I'm an Associate Professor of Computer Science at the Gianforte School of Computing at Montana State University since 2017.
+I started at MSU as a RightNow Technologies Assistant Professor in 2011.
 I have received my PhD in Computer Science from the Computer Science Department at the University of California, Santa Barbara, where I was advised by Professor Kevin Almeroth's and Professor Elizabeth Belding.
-Before joining UCSB I worked for Anzus Inc. in San Diego, who have since been acquired by Rockwell Collins.
+Before joining UCSB, I worked for Anzus Inc. in San Diego, who has since been acquired by Rockwell Collins.
 Before coming to San Diego, I graduated from the University of Pennsylvania with an MSE in Computer Science and a BA in Cognitive Science, cum laude.

 The choice of an advisor is as important than the choice of the graduate school.
 If you are interested in working with me at MSU please take a look at my research page.
-There you can find out about my research interest, projects, and publications.
+There you can find up to date information about my research projects.
 If you would like to talk with me about coming to MSU, or about project and funding opportunities, feel free to email me, or schedule a meeting.
-If you are a Masters students I have several projects in the areas of cellular and mobile networks, cloud services, online social network infrastructure design that you could get involved with right away.